moorepants/learn-multibody-dynamics/vectors.rst

    v.to_matrix(N)

-Fully 3D and arbitray vectors can be created by providing a measure number for each unit vector of :math:`N`:
+Fully 3D and arbitrary vectors can be created by providing a measure number for each unit vector of :math:`N`:

 .. jupyter-execute::